 Choosing a domain name for the company website isn’t easy.
 Whether your law firm is beginning completely from scratch or you’re simply trying to take your existing business online, it’s essential to plan a website and domain name that work well together and best represent your company.
 Choosing a domain name matters because it’s how the company is represented online.
-Domain names can have a massive impact on multiple areas, and can affect click-through-rates, search and social media results, referral links, site traffic, and even offline advertising.
+Domain names can have a massive impact on multiple areas, and can affect click-through-rates, SEO and social media results, referral links, site traffic, and even offline advertising.
 With the many options available, there are some key areas to consider.

 When deciding on a domain name, it’s important to ask: When you hear someone say it, does it sound like a brand?
 Or does it simply sound generic and plain?
 In most cases, hyphens and numbers do not making something sound like a brand, so it’s best to stay away from those.
 With all domains, you want the name to be simple, memorable, and easy to say.

 Memorability within domain names is key.
 Generic keyword strings shouldn’t be used, simply because that makes it harder to stand out.
 The best options are short, unique words that are still easy to both say and remember.

 If people have a hard time repeating your domain name, it’s best to stay away.
 If the company uses any type of phone systems, hosts webinars, or holds other events where people are saying the domain name, it’s vital to ensure that your domain name is pronounceable and easy to write down.
 Processing fluency – the cognitive bias where humans have more positive associations with words they can easily say – applies to brand names and domains as well.
 If people can’t easily say the name, processing fluency will be quickly lost, along with all benefits of brandability that you’ve worked hard to create.